Gilbert Sarony

-Gilbert Saroni, also written Gilbert Sarony, was a cross-dressing performer in vaudeville as well as early Edison Manufacturing, American Mutoscope, and Siegmund Lubin films.
+Gilbert Sarony (c.1858 – December 15, 1910) was a Canadian-born comedian and female impersonator in vaudeville as well as early Edison Manufacturing, American Mutoscope, and Siegmund Lubin films.
+Some sources use the spelling Saroni.
 In his obituary in Variety he was described as one of the first impersonators of the "old maid" type and was said to be "considered one of the funniest men in the show business."

+He was born in Toronto in about 1858, and in 1881 was recorded as working in England as a comedian with the Australian Mammoth Minstrels troupe.
+He later performed in the United States.
 His vaudeville performances included minstrel shows where he donned blackface using burnt cork and mimicked African-American characters.
 He also performed with song and dance team Kelly and Waters.
 He appeared in a series of early Edison films with Old Maid in the title and had catchphrases.

 His performances used pronounced facial expressions for levity.

 He was a best man at Annie Hindle's wedding.
-He died of acute indigestion in Pittsburgh on December 15, 1910.
+He died of uremia in Pittsburgh on December 15, 1910, at the stated age of 52.